Pedra Furada

 Pedra Furada ([ˈpɛdɾɐ fuˈɾadɐ], meaning pierced rock) is an important collection of over 800 archaeological sites in the state of Piauí, Brazil.
 These include hundreds of rock paintings dating from circa 12,000 years before present.
-More importantly, charcoal from very ancient fires and stone shards that may be interpreted as tools found at the location were dated from 48,000 to 32,000 years before present, suggesting the possibility of a human presence tens of thousand of years prior to the arrival of the Clovis people in North America.
+More importantly, charcoal from very ancient fires and stone shards that may be interpreted as tools found at the location were dated from 48,000 to 32,000 years before present, suggesting the possibility of a human presence tens of thousand of years prior to the arrival of the Clovis people in North America (the latter dates are still under discussion, see Meltzer, 2021: 90-130).

 In 1973, a Brazilian and French team excavating a site located in the southeastern portion of what is now the Serra da Capivara National Park discovered the first finds.
-The discovery was reported by the Brazilian archaeologist Niède Guidon, who published her findings in 1986.
-She has since conducted extensive excavations and published other findings.
+Brazilian archaeologist Niède Guidon reported the discovery in 1986.

+In 1991, Pedra Furada became a World Heritage Site.

+As of 2001, Guidon's findings were still considered controversial and not widely accepted by experts in the field.

 Excavations

 Pedra Furada includes a collection of rock shelters used for thousands of years by human populations.
 The first excavations yielded charcoal deposits with Carbon-14 dates of 48,000 to 32,000 years BP.
 Repeated analysis has confirmed this dating, carrying the range of dates up to 60,000 BP.

-A review of the site by archaeologist Tom Dillehay in 1994 suggested that the charcoal remains may have been from natural fires and were not necessarily indicative of human occupation.
+Archaeologist Tom Dillehay suggested in 1994 that the charcoal remains may have been from natural fires and were not necessarily indicative of human occupation.

-Guidon has established 15 distinct levels, classified in three cultural phases, called Pedra Furada, that includes the oldest remains; and Serra Talhada, from 12,000 to 7,000 BP, with tools such as knives, scrapers, flakes used "as is" or with some retouch and lithic cores, all made of quartz or quartzite.
+Guidon established 15 distinct levels, classified in three cultural phases, called Pedra Furada, that includes the oldest remains; and Serra Talhada, from 12,000 to 7,000 BP, with tools such as knives, scrapers, flakes used "as is" or with some retouch and lithic cores, all made of quartz or quartzite.
 Third is Agreste late phase.
 The site also has hundreds of rock paintings dated from 5,000 to 11,000 years ago.

-More recently, the site of Toca da Tira Peia, also in Serra da Capivara National Park, was shown to have signs of human presence dating to 22,000 years ago.
+In 2013, the site of Toca da Tira Peia, also in Serra da Capivara National Park, was shown to have signs of human presence dating to 22,000 years ago.

-Also the nearby site of Sitio do Meio has been excavated over the years.
-Although not as old, in some ways it helps to support and clarify the chronology of Pedra Furada.
+As of 2014 the nearby site of Sitio do Meio has been excavated over the years.
+Although not as old, it helps to support and clarify the chronology of Pedra Furada.
 The lithics at Sitio do Meio are better preserved.